jmannall/RoomAcoustiCpp/docs/unity/racmesh.md

 # Creating room geometry

-To add geometry to RoomAcoustiC++, create an empty GameObject and add the `RACMesh` script.
+To add geometry to RAC, create an empty GameObject and add the `RACMesh` script.
 Assign any 3D objects (e.g. quads, cubes) as children of the GameObject with the `RACMesh` component.
 Quads are recommended over planes due to the reduced number of triangles in the default Unity mesh.